 “contend for the faith that was once for all delivered to the saints” Jude 1:3

 Everyone is talking about culture.
-There’s hardly an area of life, from politics to economics, where culture doesn’t promise an explanation for something we observe.
+There’s hardly an area of life, from politics to economics and faith, where culture doesn’t promise an explanation for something we observe.
 Yet we don’t really know what culture is.

 If we look it up, we find general definitions like “the customary beliefs, social forms, and material traits of a racial, religious, or social group.”
 While this is of some help, it leaves us with more things to define.